kamoteqv2/kamoteq-switch/README.md

 ### How to use the KamoteQ-switch firmware:

 1. Flash the firmware onto the board using the appropriate flasher software (XLoader for Arduino Uno, NodeMCU flasher for ESP8266).
-2. Connect the board to your desired circuit or device.
+2. Connect the board to your desired circuit or device. <click here for complete instruction>

 ## Integration with OpenHAB or Home Assistant:
 ### To use the KamoteQ-switch firmware with OpenHAB or Home Assistant, follow these steps:****

 1. Install OpenHAB or Home Assistant on your desired device.
 2. Add the KamoteQ-switch firmware as a new thing in your smart home automation application.
-3. Once the new board is added as a thing, you can control the pins and perform various actions on the board using the OpenHAB or Home Assistant user interface.
+3. Once the new board is added as a thing, you can control the pins and perform various actions on the board using the OpenHAB or Home Assistant user interface. <click here for complete instruction>

 ## Integration with Serial Commands:
 ### To use the KamoteQ-switch firmware with serial commands, follow these steps: